-Fueled by a love for caffeinated hot drinks, we researched and purchased the 10 best electric kettles on the 2019 market for comparative testing.
+Fueled by a love for caffeinated hot drinks, we researched and purchased the 10 best electric kettles on the 2020 market for head-to-head testing.
 These products cover a range of designs from general-purpose to specialized functionality.
 All the kettles in this review have been subject to the same tests for boil time, pouring ease and temperature accuracy.
 We also cataloged each kettle's suite of features.
 Keep in mind that all the kettles in this review are of relatively high quality.
 So, rest assured, all you have to do is pick the unit that best satisfies your needs.

 The Bonavita is an elegant gooseneck kettle that brings a touch of sophistication to any countertop.
 This model offers the user a balanced, controlled pouring experience that is a result of a well-designed handle and spout.
 With temperature selection and holding options, this kettle is great for tea and coffee aficionados, as well as hot drink enthusiasts with a variety of uses in mind.
 And, as one tester pointed out, it can double as a house plant watering can.

 While we are quite impressed with the Bonavita, we do have a few gripes.
 For starters, the kettle does not have an alert when the desired water temperature is reached.
 Moreover, the narrow spout pours very slowly.
 This is great for pour over coffee where controlled pouring is critical but can be frustrating for other applications.
 Despite these limitations, we think the merits of this machine far outweigh the demerits as an all-purpose electric kettle.